andrearcaina/goforge/README.md

 ### CLI Usage

-This CLI can generate three server types, along with optional database scaffolding.
-For now, it only generates a REST API.
+This CLI can generate three server types, along with optional database scaffolding and configuration scripts.
+For now, it can generate a REST API and a gRPC server.
 See the [TODO](#todo) section for planned features.

 To generate a Go REST server, run: